Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 In this case, the impurity comes from the fact that this method generates side-effects by interacting with the standard output stream.
 Since the evaluation of this method influences something other than the returned value, it breaks the second rule we outlined earlier.

 Moreover, as a general observation, we can also establish that any method that doesn't return anything (whose return type is `void`) is practically guaranteed to be impure, because a pure function without a return value is inherently useless.
-Additionally, any method that executes asynchronously is also likely going to be impure because asynchrony comes from I/O operations.
+Furthermore, if a method executes asynchronously, it's also likely going to be impure, because asynchrony naturally comes from I/O operations.

-Finally, the method in the following example may seem impure at a first glance too, but isn't:
+Finally, the method in the following example may seem impure at a first glance too, but really isn't:

 ```csharp
 public static bool AllFoodEdible(IReadOnlyList<DateTimeOffset> expirations, DateTimeOffset instant)